San Luigi dei Francesi: Burials

 The church was chosen as the burial place for a number of higher prelates and members of the French community of Rome: these include the classic liberal economist Frédéric Bastiat, Cardinal François-Joachim de Pierre de Bernis, ambassador in Rome for Louis XV and Louis XVI, and Henri Cleutin, the French Lieutenant in 16th-century Scotland.
 There is also the tomb of Pauline de Beaumont, who died of consumption in Rome in 1805, erected by her lover Chateaubriand.
 The sculptor Pierre Le Gros the Younger is buried here in an unmarked grave.
 The painter Antoniazzo Romano is buried here as well.

 The inscriptions found in San Luigi dei Francesi, a valuable source illustrating the history of the church, have been collected and published by Vincenzo Forcella.

 Ospizio San Luigi dei Francesi

 Adjacent to the church is the late-Baroque Ospizio San Luigi dei Francesi.
 It was built in 1709–1716 as a place to stay for the French religious community and pilgrims without resources.
 Its porch has a bust of Christ whose face is traditionally identified as Cesare Borgia's.
 The interior houses a gallery with portraits of the French kings and a notable Music Hall.

-Cardinal-Priests of S. Luigi dei Francesi
+Cardinal-Priests of San Luigi dei Francesi

-The Church of S. Louis was designated as a cardinalatial titulus on 7 June 1967, by Pope Paul VI.
+The Church of St. Louis was designated as a cardinalatial titulus on 7 June 1967, by Pope Paul VI.
 Its titulars have to date all been archbishops of Paris: